Accelerated-Cloud-Storage/ACSSetup/examples/go/README.md

-### S3 Setup (Go, AWS SDK v2)
+### S3 & IAM Setup (Go, AWS SDK v2)

 These setup guides demonstrate S3-compatible operations using the AWS SDK for Go v2.
-They showcase essential S3 operations including bucket management, object CRUD operations, copying, and multipart uploads with proper error handling and resource cleanup.
+They showcase essential S3 operations including bucket management, object CRUD operations, copying, multipart uploads, and an IAM access key lifecycle example that works with your current IAM identity or a specified user.

 ### Prerequisites